d2api/d2api.github.io/docs/activities/pgcrs.md

 raid PGCRs used to show whether they were fresh or started at a checkpoint, but they [no longer do](https://github.com/Bungie-net/api/issues/1320)

 they increment serially. there's a PGCR 1, a PGCR 2, etc.
-say hi to StyxBoatman [https://www.bungie.net/en/PGCR/1]
+say hi to StyxBoatman on https://www.bungie.net/en/PGCR/1 :)
 he has a twitter account last i checked.

 ### fetching PGCRs with the API